v3ceban/nvchad-config/README.md

 ### Nvim-surround

-Great plugin for surrounding text with brackets, quotes, tags, etc
+Great plugin for surrounding text with brackets, quotes, and tags

 - Uses [Nvim-surround](https://github.com/kylechui/nvim-surround) plugin
 - Default keybinds in visual mode changed from `S` to `s`